 The principal asset in the Company is a mortgage portfolio which is subject to an annual impairment review.
 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit Risk" below).
-In 2008 and 2009 the UK experienced a significant reduction in activity in the housing market, together with a growth in mortgage arrears, as the effects of recession became more widespread.
-This trend has not significantly affected the Company's arrears levels (see note 17) and no impairment provision was deemed necessary as at 31 December 2009 or 31 December 2008.
+In 2008 and 2009 the UK experienced a significant reduction in activity in the housing market, together with a growth in mortgage arrears, as the effects of the recession became more widespread.
+However, this trend has not affected the Company's results as the mortgage loans bear a zero rate of interest.
+No impairment provision was deemed necessary as at 31 December 2009 or 31 December 2008.

-UK interest rates have remained both relatively stable and at historically low levels in 2009 However, the Company's net interest margin has not been adversely affected due to the fixing of rates in the original Programme Documentation.
-The underlying profits are determined by a margin earned between the interest received on the mortgages and the interest paid to the Note holders.
+UK interest rates have remained both relatively stable and at historically low levels in 2009, which has impacted on the Company's results due to correspondingly low LIBOR rates.
+The underlying profits are determined by a margin earned between the interest received on the bank accounts including the Guaranteed Investment Contract account (the "GIC"), income on the swap and the interest paid to the Note holders.
+This is fixed by the Programme Documentation.
+The sensitivity of the Company's results to changes in interest rates is assessed in note 16.